Corporate Volunteering

 – The session timing is 10am – 3pm (with a lunch break) unless otherwise requested

-– Session numbers must be finalised a month before the event date
+– Attendee numbers must be finalised a month before the event date

 – Payment is due on booking